Defined Benefit (DB) pension policy changes

 • personal representatives and beneficiaries will be able to request that a scheme pays any IHT and interest that is due within 35 days where the total amount that is due is £1,000 or more – schemes will need to be ready to validate these requests and make prompt payments to HMRC where a valid request is received

-Therefore, this new approach will not be without its risks and complexities for schemes.
+Therefore, this new approach will not be without its risks and complexities for schemes

 • In its response to the initial technical consultation, the government confirmed it will not bring discretionary death in service benefits under registered pension schemes into the scope of IHT.
 It has also decided to exclude non-discretionary death in service benefits (such as those payable under the NHS and other public sector schemes), which are currently in scope, from the IHT regime from 6 April 2027.
-This means from 6 April 2027 death in service benefits payable from registered pension schemes will generally be out of scope of IHT, regardless of whether they are paid on a discretionary or non-discretionary basis
+This means from 6 April 2027 most death in service benefits payable from registered pension schemes will be out of scope of IHT, regardless of whether they are paid on a discretionary or non-discretionary basis

-• Schemes and providers also need to consider how they will inform their existing members about these changes and how they help their members understand the tax implications, particularly where they are asking members to complete or update an expression of wishes form
+• Schemes and providers also need to consider how they will inform their existing members about these changes and how they help their members understand the tax implications, particularly where they are encouraging members to complete or update an expression of wishes form

 What are the next steps?